 There may be special instances when vendors or contractors need to perform work in your suite during non-business hours.
-In such instances, please provide written notification to the Property Management Office on the Security Clearance Form including:
+In such instances, please provide written notification to the Property Management Office on the After-hours Access Form including:

 - The Company Name

 - Foreman or supervisor

-- Names of all people who will be doing the work
+- Names of all people who will be doing the work,

-- Date(s) the work will be performed
+- Date(s) the work will which be performed,

-- Time the contractor will arrive and depart
+- Time the contractor will arrive and depart,

-- Description of the work being done
+- Description of the work being done.

-Property staff will not admit your contractor into your suite.
-Please make arrangements to meet the vendor or provide them with keys.
+Security will issue vendor/contractor identification badges at the security console.
+Property staff will not admit your contractor into your suite without approved authorization.
+Please arrange for access or meet with the vendor to provide them with an access card or keys.